Islamic mythology: Adam and the angels

+The angels, either only from the angels of the earth or from all angels, oppose the creation of Adam for a variety of reasons.
+One major reason is due to the sins Adam's successor will commit, which is explicitly mentioned in the Quran.
+Another reason is, according to Hasan al-Basri and Abu Qatada al-Ansari, that angels consider themselves superior to Adam in terms of knowledge.
+Overall, the angelic opposition derives from a faulty analogy between Adam and the jinn.
+The angels do not know that from among mankind, there will be saints and prophets, despite the sinners among them.
+Eventually, the angels bow down, but Iblis.
+Angels who remained in opposition become devils.

+The reluctance of bowing down before Adam is also occassionally linked to Harut and Marut.
+Others assert that they fell much later and independent of Iblis.
+This pair of angels is said to have made critical remarks about mankind and their sinful behavior, while claiming moral superiority.
+Whereupon God challanged them to descend to earth and avoid committing three major sins.
+However, secuded by a woman, they succumb to all these sins and are not allowed to ascend back to heaven.
+Like devils, they tempt people into sin by teaching forbidden magic.
+While the angels have no sex-characteristics at all, devils procreate bisexually.

+Adam in the Garden

 Adam is according to Islam, both the first human and the first prophet.
 The Quran says that he and his wife dwelled in Garden of Eden.
-The Quranic counterpart of the fall of man differs in some regards from the Book of Genesis.
-The Quran does not blame women for seducing men, since both Adam and his in the Quran unnamed wife, eat from the forbidden tree.
-Further, the forbidden tree is not identified as Tree of the knowledge of good and evil but as Tree of Eternity.
-The Quran does not mention the serpent as a symbol for the devil, but only Satan himself.
-While the Old Testament curses the earth for Adam's transgression, according to the Quran, God declares the earth as a dwelling place for humans, but not curses it nor is Adam destined to die for his sin, thus lacking the doctrine of original sin, prevailing in Christian theology.
-Islamic theology gives a more optimistic attitude towards humanity's fall.
+Adam and his wife both eat from the forbidden Tree of Eternity.
+According to the Quran, as punishment God declares the earth as a dwelling place for humans.
 Only due to free will, humans are able to produce good.
 Thus, although Adam's disobedience created evil, only this made it possible to create good.
 The disobediences of Adam and his wife were already forgiven by God during their life.

 Islamic traditions are more extensive, adding further details into the Quranic creation narrative.
 According to a common narrative, God ordered the Archangels to collect a handful of soil from earth.
 But every time an archangel approached earth, the earth sought refuge in God, that it might not be distorted.
-All the archangels returned empty-handed, except Azrael, who succeeded because he sought refuge in God before, for that he will not returned unsuccessful.
+All the archangels returned empty-handed, except Azrael, who succeeded because he sought refuge in God before, for that he will not return unsuccessful.
 Another common traditions, portrayed the body of Adam lying on the ground for forty years, whereupon Iblis became curious of the new creation.
 After investigating the lifeless body, he promised that, if he will gain authority over it, he will destroy it.
 In another tradition, it is not Azrael, but Iblis, included among the archangels, who succeeded in collecting soil from the earth, thus he later declined to prostrate himself before whose formation he just assisted.